happyhere-TN/cs16client-launcher/README.md

 --**how to use_**

-install the cs16client launcher from reless and copy it to half-life folder (where u pat the xash3D.exe)
+install the cs16client launcher from [relesses](https://github.com/happyhere-TN/cs16client-launcher/releases) and copy it to half-life folder (where u pat the xash3D.exe)

 --**how to install xash3d new engine on windows**